 Child and Youth Education

-The formal review of information with the child about how his problem developed.
-The goal of doing this technique is to empower the youth with knowledge about his problem.
+Child and Youth Education encompasses a formal review of information with the child about how their problem developed.
+The goal of utilizing this technique is to empower the youth with knowledge about their problem.
 This is also done to provide a rationale for doing treatment.

-A type of cognitive skill that involves increasing one’s awareness of his or her inner-voice.
+Self verbalization is a type of cognitive skill that aims to increase one’s awareness of his or her inner voice.
 The goal of self verbalization is to learn to decrease negative self statements and increase use of positive self statements.
-Many strategies can be used by a youth’s therapist to help the youth tune in to his or her inner dialogue and change it for the better.
+Many strategies can be used by a youth’s therapist to help the youth tune into his or her inner dialogue and change it for the better.

-Calming exercises which teach youth how to effectively cope with stressful events.
-These can include muscle relaxation, breathing exercises, or meditation.
-This technique is done with a therapist at first to learn the specific technique.
+Calming exercises which teach youth how to effectively cope with stressful events are known as relaxation.
+These exercises can include muscle relaxation, breathing exercises, or meditation.
+Relaxation is done with a therapist at first to learn the specific technique.
 The youth is then taught how to use the strategy effectively during times which are stressful.

-Exercises which give the child information, training, and feedback about the way they interact (e.g., play, speak, work) with others.
+Exercises which give the child information, training, and feedback about the way they interact (e.g., play, speak, work) with others works to develop social skills.
 The goals of these exercises are to increase positive interactions with others and to give the child tools to interact appropriately.

-Training for youth or parents in how to communicate effectively with each other in order to minimize stress and increase positive interactions.
+Communication skills are a form of training for youth or parents to learn how to communicate effectively with each other, ultimately minimizing stress and increasing positive interactions.
 This may include active listening, “I” statements, symbolic communication strategies (e.g., picture exchange communication cards), or basic social exchange (e.g., nodding yes or no).

-Techniques for changing an event’s meaning through discussing the child’s thoughts on those events.
+Cognitive techniques are used to change an event’s meaning through discussing the child’s thoughts on the events at hand.
 This is frequently done through the child keeping a “thought record.”
 These records are usually worksheets that outline predictions in a way to test them for accuracy.
-The goal of doing this technique is to positively influence the child’s thinking style, so that they can better cope with stress.
+The goal of doing this technique is to positively influence the child’s thinking style so that they can better cope with stress.

-Exercises that involve review of the learned skills and planning ahead for any challenges that might arise after therapy is finished.
+Maintenance/Relapse Prevention is employed in the form of various exercises.
+These exercises involve a review of the learned skills and planning ahead for any challenges that might arise after therapy is finished.
 The goal of doing this is to make sure that the skills the child has learned is not lost in the future.

-Speaking with the youth regarding future plans/goals and how therapy may aid in reaching those goals.
+Speaking with the youth regarding future plans/goals and how therapy may aid in reaching those goals is known as goal setting.
 This skill involves learning to set goals that are realistic, measurable, and support a positive behavioral change.
 Part of goal setting may also include thinking about potential barriers and how they can be addressed.